 MSFT-Innovation-Hub-India 3 Python ~6 Entra Managed Identity

 Azure’s official MCP server (microsoft/mcp) includes storage tools as part of a broader Azure management server covering 40+ services.
-The storage-specific tools cover account creation, container management, blob listing, and file upload.
+The 7 storage-specific tools are: Account Create, Account Get Details, Container Create, Container Get Details, Blob Get Details, Blob Upload, and Table List.

-The gaps are notable: no blob download tool, no blob delete tool, and no SAS URL generation.
-You can upload a file to Azure Blob Storage but you can’t download one through the MCP server.
-For a platform as mature as Azure, this is surprising.
+The gaps persist — 46 days and counting: no blob download tool, no blob delete tool, and no SAS URL generation.
+You can upload a file to Azure Blob Storage but you can’t download one through the official MCP server.
+Azure MCP Server 2.0 brought remote deployment and production-grade infrastructure, but the storage tool set is unchanged.
+For a platform as mature as Azure, this remains the most surprising gap in the entire category.
+The community server harveymarshall/azure-blob-storage-mcp-server adds download support but has zero stars.

 MinIO